garretttaco/learning-recompose/README.md

   reset: ({ setCounter }) => () => setCounter(0)
 })
 ```
-- `lifecycle` is a class and the methods are bound to the component's `this` so you can access props by `this.props`.

 ### Handling propTypes on the stateless functional component
 - Do not wrap the component with your enhance HoC while declaring propTypes with `MyComponent.propTypes =` syntax because you will incorrectly get propTypes errors.
 Instead create a SFC, add your propTypes and then wrap the component with the HoC.